Brandweerwagendepot Gent

 ‘Brandweerwagen Depot Gent’ was a shed full of abandoned fire trucks.
 The depot was owned by the Fire Museum in Aalst.
 The trucks were moved to another depot in 2020.

-In 2020 the museum in Aalst was closed.
-A new museum was not ready yet, so a big move to a temporary storage in Ravels was organized with the name ‘Operation Backdraft Roadmap’.
+In 2020 the museum in Aalst closed its doors.
+A new museum was not ready yet.
+Because of this, a large move was planned.
+The volunteers called it “Operation Backdraft Roadmap”.
+All vehicles and materials went to a temporary storage site in Ravels.
+The work continues there today.
 I visited the ‘Brandweerwagendepot Gent’ in 2018.
 Also check this other fire depot in France here.